saezlab/ligrec_decouple/README.md

 To this end we built [LIANA](https://github.com/saezlab/liana), a framework to decouple the tools from their corresponding resources.

-## Tools
+### Tools

-The tools implemented in this repository are:
+The tools included in this comparison are:

 - CellPhoneDB algorithm (via [Squidpy](https://squidpy.readthedocs.io/en/latest/))
 - CellChat